Keerthika18-tcs/portfolio.css/README.md

 - Modify the links in the buttons section if you rename or reorganize the HTML pages.
 - Update contact details (email and LinkedIn) in the Contact section.

-## License

-You can keep this portfolio private or add a license (e.g., MIT) if you plan to share or reuse the code.